 Hollywood’s pesky habit of ignoring characters of color from the blockbuster charts is quickly eroding into a new wave.
 Studios such as MACRO (Charles D. King), ARRAY (Ava DuVernay), JuVee Productions (Viola Davis), and Outlier Society (Michael B. Jordan) are engaging international audiences and telling unforgettable stories that speak to a healthy surge of creativity happening in the game.

 And thanks to these talented stars on ESSENCE’s Young Black Hollywood list, it hasn’t been hard to miss just how impactful 2021 and beyond will be with these names headlining marquees here and abroad.
-In case you’ve been slipping on your Black Inspiration trivia, here are this year’s must-watch stars to add to your respective queues.

 The past few years have ben quite fortuitous for Tone Bell, the Decatur, Georgia-born comedian and actor.
 Despite the panny, he has created his own stimulus package with roles on CBS (Fam), Netflix (Bojack Horseman), BET (American Soul), and the digitized-big-screen (Amazon Prime’s Sylvie’s Love).
 Ever the hard worker, Bell’s stock will rise to new heights, especially when audiences see him as John Levy in the Andra Day-led The United States vs. Billie Holiday.